 #3.
 Get in Touch with Your Unconscious

 One of the most fascinating examples in the book is with Dr. John Gottman.
-He runs a “Love Lab” at the University of Washington and has been able to thin-slice watching a video of a married couple talk into a remarkably accurate marriage predictability tool.
+He runs a “Love Lab” at the University of Washington and has been able to apply thin-slicing to videos of married couples talking, and turn them into a remarkably accurate marriage predictability tool.

 If he watches a couple talk, not fight, just talk, for an hour, he has a 95% success rate in determining if they will still be married in 15 years.
 Yet, even if he watches for just 15 minutes, that rate is still at 90%.

-Now, you might think Dr. Gottman is a savant when it comes to this kind of thing, that he has the “feel” for interpersonal dynamics.
+Now, you might think Dr. Gottman is a savant when it comes to this kind of thing, that he has great gut instincts for interpersonal dynamics.